MCIArb, BPTC (Kaplan) Very Competent, LLM (Cantab) 1st Class, BCL (Oxon), LLB Hons (Cardiff) 1st Class – Top of Year

 Practice Groups: Crime, Immigration & Human Rights, Civil

 James has experience with a range of immigration law in line with Chambers’ Band 1 ranking.
-His practice is mostly claimant-based, although he also represents the Secretary of State.
-Such experience enables him to analyse and argue cases with a much greater degree of insight than would otherwise be the case.
+He represents claimants and the Secretary of State, which enables him to analyse and argue cases with a much greater degree of insight than would otherwise be the case.
 He has appeared in the FTT, UT, High Court and Court of Appeal.
-He also has experience with delivering CPD-accredited training on business immigration issues, and has undertaken commercially-orientated JR work for business clients challenging the Home Office.
-He also receives instructions to draft Grounds of Appeal, and is familiar with making urgent applications for interim relief.
+Examples of his work include:

-James’s more general public law experience arises in a range of contexts, including prison law, health care and regulatory matters.
+James’s more general public law experience arises in a range of contexts, including health care and regulatory matters.
 In addition to his advisory experience, he has represented clients before the Mental Health Tribunal and Parole Board.
-In terms of JR work, he is alert to tactical considerations regarding pleadings, disclosure issues, interim remedies and costs.
-He also has experience of having been involved in a complex inquest: http://www.bbc.co.uk/news/uk-england-essex-31050233.
+Examples of his work include:

 General Civil Law and Litigation

-James regularly undertakes work in various civil matters, including in the context of personal injury and RTAs.
-He has experience of fast track trials, small claims, CCMCs, applications, MOJ3s and drafting etc. His consumer credit hire experience includes successfully running complex and technical points of law.
+James regularly undertakes work in civil matters.
+He has experience of fast track trials, small claims, CCMCs, applications, interlocutory hearings, and drafting etc. He also has experience of representing and advising various government bodies, including the: Home Office; Ministry of Justice; Department for Transport; Highways England; and Department for Work and Pensions.
+His credit hire experience includes successfully running complex and technical points of law.
+Examples of his work include:

 Court of Appeal